opnsense/tools/README.md

 The available targets are: base, distfiles, dvd, kernel, nano, packages, serial, vga and vm.

-The current state or a tagged state of required build repositories on the system can be printed using:
+The current state of the associated build repositories checked out on the system can be printed using:

-    # make info[-<version>]
+    # make info

 Last but not least, in case build variables needs to be inspected, they can be printed selectively using: